 • Imputed interest on owner-supplied capital.

-For engineering-economic analysis, the difference matters in two ways.
-First, only cash flows affect time-value-of-money calculations — the cash going in and out of the project is what gets discounted.
-Depreciation does not by itself produce a cash flow.
-Second, book costs do affect taxes, which then do affect cash flow.
+The difference matters two ways in engineering-economic analysis.
+Only cash flows affect time-value-of-money calculations; the cash going in and out of the project is what gets discounted, and depreciation does not by itself produce a cash flow.
+But book costs do affect taxes, which then do affect cash flow.
 Depreciation expense reduces taxable income, which reduces the tax bill, which is a real cash outflow that’s now smaller.
-This is the entire mechanism behind the CCA tax shield: a non-cash book expense produces a cash tax saving.
+That’s the whole mechanism behind the CCA tax shield: a non-cash book expense produces a cash tax saving.

-The phrase “depreciation is non-cash, but tax savings from depreciation are very much cash” captures the engineering-economic view of book costs.
-See Depreciation and Capital tax factor for how this gets used in present-worth calculations after tax.
+The slogan: depreciation is non-cash, but tax savings from depreciation are very much cash.
+Capital tax factor shows how this gets used in present-worth calculations after tax.